-These are just seven of the best things to do in Valencia that you can easily achieve in three, or even two, days.
+These are just seven of the top things to do in Valencia that you can easily achieve in three, or even two, days.

 Valencia is a beautiful and exciting city and if you follow these tips you will understand why it is one of the best cities to visit in Spain.